 R1130 An INSTANCE MUST use the "307 Temporary Redirect" HTTP status code when redirecting a request to a different endpoint.
 HTTP-TRANSPORT NOT_TESTABLE

-RFC2616 notes that user-agents should not automatically redirect requests; however, this requirement was aimed at browsers, not automated processes (which many Web services will be).
+[RFC2616] notes that user-agents should not automatically redirect requests; however, this requirement was aimed at browsers, not automated processes (which many Web services will be).
 Therefore, the Profile allows, but does not require, consumers to automatically follow redirections.

 HTTP Client Error Status Codes